 Having worked in eCommerce for roughly a decade, we can vouch that Magento is the undisputed king of the e-commerce shopping cart.
 Many businesses gravitate towards Magento because of its fully functional and rich features.
-In reality, there are more than 771,000 websites using Magento according to Builtwith.
+In reality, there are nearly 100,000 websites using Magento according to Builtwith.

 Despite the fact that a lot of store owners favor Magento, this theme also brings a bumpy ride for them.
 Now, let’s discover its strengths and weaknesses.

 SEO is where Magento shows off its muscles with an extensive suite of SEO customization features.
 Index management allows you to have control over the links that get passed on to the search engine.
 There are also a lot of standard discoverability features, like the sitemap in XML variations.
 XML helps search engines understand the site’s structure easier and allows the search engines to find all of the site pages while some of those might be missed when indexing.
 The Magento configuration includes settings to generate and manage instructions for web crawlers and bots that index your site.
 The instructions are saved in a file called robots.txt that resides in the root of your Magento installation.
 The instructions are directives that are recognized and followed by most search engines.